Thecavepeanut/zw-code-exercise/README.md

 * Next navigate to `http://localhost:8080`

 ## Setup includes flow package.
-After npm -i you should have flow installed.
+After npm i you should have flow available.
 Run npx flow to start the flow server
+Use npm run flow to initiate a flow check over your files Ensure to use // @flow to include any file you which to type

 ## Building for prod